evaldobarbosa/addhost/README.md

 #### How does this work?

-First addhost verifies if the project source folder exists, if not it is creatd.
+First addhost verifies if the project source folder exists, if not it is created.
 After that addhost opens the /etc/hosts file and appends the IP and DOMAIN.
 Finally the virtual host config file is creates in the apache enabled sites folder.

 #### I want to configure something.
 What is possible?